 2] Scroll the list to find the Windows time service.
 Check if its status is Running.

-3] If the status of the Windows time service is stopped, right-click on the service and select Properties.
+3] Right-click on the service and select Properties.

-4] Change the Startup type to Automatic and Service status to Start.
+4] Change the Startup type to Automatic and click on start if it is not running.

 As an added step, open the Log On tab on the same window and check that the radio button should be selected on Local System Account and the Allow service to interact with Desktop checkbox should be checked.